kingston-hackSpace/TCS34725_RGB-Color-Sensor__RaspberryPi/README.md

 ----
 ### PROGRAMMING INSTRUCTIONS

-- Make sure your RPi is connected to internet (WIFI or Ethernet)
+- Make sure your RPi is connected to the internet (WIFI or Ethernet)

 - Plug your Raspberry Pi and wait until you see the main Desktop